RoadBytes/middleman/source/technical/2017-01-28-simple-github-pr-workflow.html.markdown

 # Make a Pull Request (PR)

-Now, when you go to the Remote Repository, you can make navigate to the branches, find your branch and make a pull request (PR)!
+Now, when you go to the Remote Repository, you can navigate to remote repository branches, find your branch and make a pull request (PR)!

 You're essentially taking the branch you've made, and laying those changes on